jmcerrejon/misapuntesde/src/2016/04/deploy-your-git-code-by-ftp-to-a-remote-server.md

 ---
 id: 692
 title: Deploy your Git code by FTP to a remote server
+description: Deploy your Git code by FTP to a remote server
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2016-04-19 20:45:00